-The Australian and South Australian governments have committed a total of $560 million to fund the Fleurieu Connections Main South Road and Victor Harbor Road duplication projects, to be delivered by the Department for Infrastructure and Transport (the Department).
+The Australian and South Australian governments have committed a total of $560 million to fund the Fleurieu Connections Main South Road and Victor Harbor Road duplication projects, to be delivered by the Fleurieu Connections Alliance.
+The Alliance is a consortium comprising CPB Contractors, Aurecon and GHD, with Sub-Alliance partners McMahon Services Australia and Tonkin, in association with the Department for Infrastructure and Transport (the Department).
 These projects will result in safer and faster journeys for motorists and provide a vital boost for local tourism, communities and support hundreds of jobs each year during construction.

 Following extensive consultation, traffic modelling and technical analysis, the State Government has endorsed the final design solutions, being:

 Duplication of Main South Road, from Seaford to Aldinga, including a grade separation (overpass) at the intersection of Tatachilla Road and Maslin Beach Road, a grade separation at the intersection of Port Road and a grade separation and road alignment at the intersection of Main South Road and Aldinga Road, removing the planned roundabout at Aldinga Road.

 Duplication of Main South Road, from Aldinga to Sellicks Beach will be delivered, restoring an additional lane for the project.
 A concept design is currently being developed and will be released to the community in the coming months.
 There will be an opportunity for community to provide input once the design has been developed.